Right to repair and the OPC: Essential information and tools

 About Quebec’s right to repair framework

-Adopted a month ago on October 5, 2025, Loi protégeant les consommateurs contre l’obsolescence programmée et favorisant la durabilité, la réparabilité et l’entretien des biens—amends the CPA to fight planned obsolescence.
+Adopted on October 5, 2025, Loi protégeant les consommateurs contre l’obsolescence programmée et favorisant la durabilité, la réparabilité et l’entretien des biens—amends the CPA to fight planned obsolescence.

 It requires manufacturers and merchants to: